anthony-callender/ark_analysis_ai/README.md

 1. "What is the average knowledge score for students who attend mass?"
 2. "Show me test performance by diocese"
 3. "Which testing centers have the highest scores?"
+4. "What is the hierarchy for queries about subject performance?"
+5. "How do I get information for the 2023 academic year?"

-These should now work effectively with the new streamlined architecture.
+These should now work effectively with the comprehensive documentation in the vector store.